 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.0 months, from April 2 to June 2, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is May 1, with an average of 6.8 kWh.
+The brightest month of the year in Riverview is May, with an average of 6.6 kWh.

 The darker period of the year lasts for 2.6 months, from November 11 to January 29, with an average daily incident shortwave energy per square meter below 4.1 kWh.
-The darkest day of the year is December 21, with an average of 3.5 kWh.
+The darkest month of the year in Riverview is December, with an average of 3.5 kWh.

 The topography within 2 miles of Riverview is essentially flat, with a maximum elevation change of 75 feet and an average elevation above sea level of 29 feet.
 Within 10 miles is essentially flat (148 feet).
 Within 50 miles also contains only modest variations in elevation (295 feet).

 The area within 2 miles of Riverview is covered by artificial surfaces (83%), within 10 miles by artificial surfaces (53%) and cropland (17%), and within 50 miles by water (27%) and cropland (25%).